0xalexbel/fhe-erc3643/README.md

 # Example interacting  with the `ExchangeMonthlyLimitsModule` compliance module

+The following interaction is fully FHE compliant (from start to finish).

 ```bash
 # setup the TREX environment
 npx hardhat --network fhevm trex setup --mint 1000 --unpause